NREL/ResStock.github.io/index.md

 These are the type of questions that can be answered via data processing, distillation, and visualization of this dataset.
 This is not a complete list.

 _Questions that can be answered with ResStock:_
-1. Housing makeup and current snapshot of energy consumption
+1. Housing make up and current snapshot of energy consumption

     - How many homes are heated by electricity versus gas?
 How leaky or well insulated are these homes?